-Type of HCUP Years Coding Notes Unavailable
+2006-2010 Disposition of patient, UB04 standard

-Data Element Name Available in 2009 for:
+coding: (1) Discharged to Home or Self Care (Routine Discharge), (2) Discharged/transferred to a Short-Term Hospital for Inpatient Care, (3) Discharged/transferred to a Skilled Nursing Facility (SNF), (4) Discharged/transferred to an Intermediate Care Facility (ICF), (5) Discharged/transferred to a Designated Cancer Center or Children's Hospital (Effective 10/1/07), (5) Discharged/transferred to another type of institution not defined elsewhere (Effective prior to 10/1/07), (6) Discharged/transferred to Home under care of Organized Home Health Service Organization, (7) Left Against Medical Advice or Discontinued Care.
+(8) home IV provider, (9) Admitted as an inpatient to this hospital - valid only on outpatient data, (20) Expired, (40) Expired at home, (41) Expired in a Medical Facility, (42) Expired - place unknown, (43) Discharged/transferred to a Federal Health Care Facility, (50) Hospice -Home, (51) Hospice - Medical Facility, (61) Discharged/transferred to a Hospital-Based Medicare approved Swing Bed.
+(62) Discharged/transferred to an Inpatient Rehabilitation Facility (IRF) including Rehabilitation Distinct part unit of a hospital, (63) Discharged/transferred to a Medicare certified Long Term Care Hospital (LTCH), (64) Discharged/transferred to a Nursing Facility certified by Medicaid, but not certified by Medicare, (65) Discharged/transferred to a Psychiatric Hospital or Psychiatric distinct part unit of a hospital, (66) Discharged/transferred to a Critical Access Hospital (CAH).
+(70) Discharged/transferred to another type of institution not defined elsewhere (Effective 10/1/07), (71) Another institution for outpatient services, (72) This institution for outpatient services.

-DISPUB04 2006-2009 Disposition of patient, UB04 standard coding: (1) Discharged to Home or Self Care (Routine Discharge), (2) Discharged/transferred to a Short-Term Hospital for Inpatient Care, (3) Discharged/transferred to a Skilled Nursing Facility (SNF), (4) Discharged/transferred to an Intermediate Care Facility (ICF), (5) Discharged/transferred to a Designated Cancer Center or Children's Hospital (Effective 10/1/07), (5) Discharged/transferred to another type of institution not defined elsewhere (Effective prior to 10/1/07), (6) Discharged/transferred to Home under care of Organized Home Health Service Organization, (7) Left Against Medical Advice or Discontinued Care, (8) home IV provider, (9) Admitted as an inpatient to this hospital - valid only on outpatient data, (20) Expired, (40) Expired at home, (41) Expired in a Medical Facility, (42) Expired - place unknown, (43) Discharged/transferred to a Federal Health Care Facility, (50) Hospice - Home, (51) Hospice - Medical Facility, (61) Discharged/transferred to a Hospital-Based Medicare approved Swing Bed, (62) Discharged/transferred to an Inpatient Rehabilitation Facility (IRF) including Rehabilitation Distinct part unit of a hospital, (63) Discharged/transferred to a Psychiatric Long Term Care Hospital (LTCH), (64) Discharged/transferred to a Nursing Facility certified by Medicaid, but not certified Long Term Care Hospital (LTCH), (64) Discharged/transferred to a Psychiatric Hospital or Psychiatric distinct part unit of a hospital, (66) Discharged/transferred to a Critical Access Hospital (CAH), (70) Discharged/transferred to another type of institution not defined elsewhere (Effective 10/1/07), (71) Another institution for outpatient services, (72) This institution for outpatient services, (72) This institution for outpatient services, (99) Discharged alive, destination unknown CA, MD, ME
+(99) Discharged alive, destination